Payroll & FinanceNews

 The IRD provide a thorough specification for tax calculations.
 I was at a workshop for payroll software providers run by the IRD today, going through the minutiae of this specification.
 IRD put a lot of work into ensuring we have everything we need to provide the best possible tax solutions.
 For the Holidays Act there is nothing remotely comparable.

-Talking with representatives from other payroll software and intermediary companies, every one is in agreement that the Holidays Act is a nightmare and I’m sure they all would welcome a thorough review.
+Talking with representatives from other payroll software and intermediary companies, every one is in agreement that the Holidays Act is complex and I’m sure they all would welcome a thorough review.

 But then, we were hopeful back in 2009 that the review done by a Ministerial Advisory Group would simplify the calculations.
 This came to very little and we were disappointed by the changes to the act in 2010.
 Hopefully next time around there will be better progress.